codatio/codat-docs/docs/expenses/getting-started.md

 | Journal Entries     | `journalEntries`     | Journal entries are used when an accounting platform does not support a representation of direct costs.
 They are also used to represent transfers, such as topping up or paying down an expense card.   |
 | Transfers           | `transfers`          | A record of an expense transaction between two bank accounts, such as topping up or paying down the expense card.        |
 </details>

+### Webhook events

+Sync for Expenses provides two webhooks that you can subscribe to.

+**Sync Failed**

+The `Sync Failed` webhook is triggered if any failures occurred during the sync process.

+**Sync Completed**

+The `Sync Completed` webhook is triggered when a sync completes without any failures.